Sportsman’s Warehouse (NASDAQ:SPWH) Updates Q1 2022 Earnings Guidance

 Sportsman’s Warehouse (NASDAQ:SPWH – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $-0.010-$0.010 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.010.
 The company issued revenue guidance of $300 million-$310 million, compared to the consensus revenue estimate of $305.54 million.

-A number of equities research analysts have recently commented on the stock.
-Piper Sandler upped their price objective on shares of Sportsman’s Warehouse from $11.00 to $12.00 and gave the company a neutral rating in a research note on Wednesday, March 30th.
-Zacks Investment Research raised shares of Sportsman’s Warehouse from a hold rating to a strong-buy rating and set a $12.00 price objective on the stock in a research note on Tuesday, April 5th.
+Several research firms recently weighed in on SPWH.
+TheStreet downgraded shares of Sportsman’s Warehouse from a b- rating to a c rating in a research report on Wednesday, February 9th.
+Piper Sandler upped their price target on shares of Sportsman’s Warehouse from $11.00 to $12.00 and gave the stock a neutral rating in a research report on Wednesday, March 30th.
 StockNews.com assumed coverage on shares of Sportsman’s Warehouse in a research note on Thursday, March 31st.
-They issued a hold rating on the stock.
-Finally, TheStreet lowered shares of Sportsman’s Warehouse from a b- rating to a c rating in a research note on Wednesday, February 9th.
-Two equities research analysts have rated the stock with a hold rating, two have given a buy rating and one has issued a strong buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of Buy and a consensus price target of $16.00.
+They set a hold rating for the company.
+Finally, Zacks Investment Research raised shares of Sportsman’s Warehouse from a hold rating to a strong-buy rating and set a $12.00 price objective for the company in a research note on Tuesday, April 5th.
+Two analysts have rated the stock with a hold rating, two have assigned a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $16.00.

-A number of institutional investors and hedge funds have recently bought and sold shares of SPWH.
-Morgan Stanley lifted its stake in Sportsman’s Warehouse by 50.5% during the 2nd quarter.
-Morgan Stanley now owns 1,666,759 shares of the company’s stock valued at $29,618,000 after acquiring an additional 559,150 shares during the period.
-D. E. Shaw & Co.
-Inc. lifted its stake in Sportsman’s Warehouse by 1,278.9% during the 4th quarter.
-D. E. Shaw & Co.
-Inc. now owns 152,089 shares of the company’s stock valued at $1,795,000 after acquiring an additional 141,059 shares during the period.
-BlackRock Inc. lifted its stake in Sportsman’s Warehouse by 3.8% during the 4th quarter.
-BlackRock Inc. now owns 3,052,532 shares of the company’s stock valued at $36,020,000 after acquiring an additional 111,819 shares during the period.
-State Street Corp lifted its stake in Sportsman’s Warehouse by 9.7% during the 4th quarter.
-State Street Corp now owns 1,157,854 shares of the company’s stock valued at $13,663,000 after acquiring an additional 102,285 shares during the period.
-Finally, Cubist Systematic Strategies LLC bought a new position in Sportsman’s Warehouse during the 4th quarter valued at about $1,117,000.
-Institutional investors own 97.54% of the company’s stock.
+Several institutional investors have recently bought and sold shares of SPWH.
+Royal Bank of Canada grew its stake in shares of Sportsman’s Warehouse by 62.1% in the 2nd quarter.
+Royal Bank of Canada now owns 4,618 shares of the company’s stock valued at $82,000 after buying an additional 1,770 shares during the period.
+Legal & General Group Plc grew its stake in shares of Sportsman’s Warehouse by 9.7% in the 4th quarter.
+Legal & General Group Plc now owns 18,247 shares of the company’s stock valued at $215,000 after buying an additional 1,619 shares during the period.
+Virtu Financial LLC purchased a new stake in shares of Sportsman’s Warehouse in the 4th quarter valued at approximately $331,000.
+Wells Fargo & Company MN grew its stake in shares of Sportsman’s Warehouse by 2,367.2% in the 4th quarter.
+Wells Fargo & Company MN now owns 78,433 shares of the company’s stock valued at $925,000 after buying an additional 75,254 shares during the period.
+Finally, Cubist Systematic Strategies LLC purchased a new stake in shares of Sportsman’s Warehouse in the 4th quarter valued at approximately $1,117,000.
+97.54% of the stock is owned by institutional investors and hedge funds.

 About Sportsman’s Warehouse (Get Rating)